 When to Divide Iris Bulbs:

-Iris division is best planned during the early fall, around the same time as planting season for irises.
+Iris bulb division is best planned during the early fall, around the same time as planting season for irises.
 Fall division gives your plants time to re-establish roots before winter's harsh weather.
 To maintain the shape and health of your iris plants, it's best to divide every two or three years.

 When do iris flowers bloom?